theangryangel/insim.rs/CONTRIBUTING.md

 including whether the behavior being seen is a bug or a feature.
 This discussion is part of the process and should be kept focused, helpful, and professional.

-Short, clipped responses—that provide neither additional context nor supporting detail—are not helpful or professional.
+Short, clipped responses-that provide neither additional context nor supporting detail-are not helpful or professional.
 To many, such responses are simply annoying and unfriendly.

 ## Resolving a Bug Report